X16Community/x16-docs/X16 Reference - 02 - Editor.md

 ### Function Key Shortcuts

 The following Function key macros are pre-defined for your convenience.
-These shortcuts only work in immediate mode.
+These shortcuts only work in the screen editor.
 When a program is running, the F-keys generate the corresponding PETSCII character code.

 | Key | Function   | Comment
 |-----|------------|-----------